 What is a caveat?

 A caveat is a legal document that alerts prospective tenants or lenders as to why they should do business with you instead of a stranger.
 It’s a way for people to protect themselves when they are doing business with someone who does not have the best reputation in the industry.
-In order for a person to be able to le ase or borrow money from someone else, he must raise a caveat in favour of the person lending it or borrowing it.
+For a person to be able to le ase or borrow money from someone else, he must raise a caveat in favor of the person lending it or borrowing it.

-What documents do I need in order to create a caveat?
+What documents do I need to create a caveat?

 You’ll always need an affidavit of truth and an affidavit of identity – this is due to Singapore’s personal information laws.
 Other documents may include certificates of ownership, affidavits from previous landlords that own rights over the property, letters of guarantee from past tenants, letters of guarantee for future tenants (if applicable), and more.